-Simon and Jude are often invoked as patron saints of causes for which there seem no apparent solutions, of which we all have many.
+Simon and Jude are often invoked as patron saints of desperate causes for which there seem no apparent solutions, of which we all have many in this increasingly fractious world, the form of which seems to be passing away before our very eyes.
 So seek their intercession, and channel all of our own desires to those of Christ, in Whom is all our hope.

 Saints Simon and Jude, orate pro nobis!